JenPalacios/coding-jungle-youTube/Everything You Need to Know About HTML.md

 ## Security

-- Implications of opening in new tab
+- Implications of opening in new tab.
+Use `rel='noopener noreferrer'`
-- rel